sixuanhan/CS60-Computer-Networks/lab1.md

 ## Exercise 1

+**Collaboration Statement**: I discussed with Hugo Fang and Yuanhao Chen.

 ### a
 The IP address of packetbender.com is 71.19.146.5.
 Using Autonomous System Lookup, The Autonomous System Number is 47066, whose name is PRGMR.